NBC’s Board of Directors

 Chris A. Miller

-Chris is white, male, racial justice consultant with 35 years of experience in leadership and change management in both for-profit and not-for-profit organizations.
+Chris is a white male racial justice consultant with 35 years of experience in leadership and change management in both for-profit and not-for-profit organizations.
 In working with clients, Chris compassionately supports organizations in reducing the gap between its stated desire for justice, equity and inclusion and its organizational reality.
 Having started his career at Planned Parenthood in 1982 and having worked for more than a decade as Practice Administrator for the midwifery practice that delivered his two sons, Chris has been a longtime advocate of reproductive justice.
 He has a B.A. in Social Work from Purdue University and an M.B.A. from Boston College.
 Newly an empty-nester, Chris has more time to hike and camp.

 D.J.
 Baker